muath111/BAC-Segmentation_/README.md

 2. Set the paths to your images and model.
 3. Run the cells to perform inference and obtain segmentation results.

+### Self-Supervised Learning
+The self-supervised notebook demonstrates the use of self-supervised learning techniques without labeled data.
+1. Open `self_supervised.ipynb`.
+2. Set the paths and parameters as needed.
+3. Run the cells to train the model using self-supervised learning methods.

 ## Configuration
 The `config.yaml` file contains the configuration for the conda environment.
 Make sure to update it if you need any additional packages or changes to the environment.